About Our Loans

 How much does it cost?

-All business and training loans cost 5% interest (2% interest to each lender and loan fund + 3% interest to us to help cover costs).
-There are no other fees from us and no penalties for repayment.
+All business and training loans cost 5% interest on the loan amount (2% interest to each lender and loan fund + 3% interest to us to help cover costs).
+There are no other fees and no penalties for early repayment.

 What if I get sick or my business hits a rough patch?